Christmastide: Traditions

 During the Christmas season, various festivities are traditionally enjoyed and buildings are adorned with Christmas decorations, which are often set up during Advent.
 These Christmas decorations include the Nativity Scene, Christmas tree, Moravian star, Illuminations and various Christmas ornaments.
-In the Western Christian world, the two traditional days on which Christmas decorations are removed are Twelfth Night, Baptism of Jesus and Candlemas.
+In the Western Christian world, the two traditional days on which Christmas decorations are removed are Twelfth Night and Candlemas.
 Any not removed on the first occasion should be left undisturbed until the second.
-Leaving the decorations up beyond Candlemas is considered to be inauspicious.
+Removing Christmas decorations before Twelfth Night (5 January) and leaving the decorations up beyond Candlemas is considered to be inauspicious.
 The Saint Andrew Daily Missal (1945), authored by Dom Gaspar Lefebvre, stipulates: